Dru-Mara/EvalNE/README.md

 ### Parallelization ###

-Due to its efficiency, EvalNE makes extensive use of numpy for most operations.
+EvalNE makes extensive use of numpy for most operations.
 Numpy, in turn, uses other libraries such as OpenMP, MKL, etc., to provide parallelization.
 In order to allow for certain control on the maximum number of threads used during execution, we include a simple bash script (`set_numpy_threads.sh`).
 The script located inside the `scripts` folder can be given execution